 - Methylisothiazolinone: Trying to pronounce this ingredient is scary enough.
 Lest you forget the preservative is also an allergen causing skin and respiratory irritation.
 And lab studies on the brain cells of mammals also suggest that it may be neurotoxic.

 - Film Former: This is another unspecified ingredient that is riddled with impurities, like Ethylene Oxide and 1,4-Dioxane, which have potential for cancer, developmental/endocrine/reproductive harm, and damage to DNA.

 A few other gems that can be found in these toxic dusting sprays, wood polishers, and furniture cleaners include C122-20 Isoparaffin (high risk of cancer), Petroleum Gases (yes, as in the fuel used in cars, which causes genetic defects and cancer) and fragrance, another hormone disruptor and asthmagen with links to skin irritation, allergies, nervous system defects and acute aquatic toxicity.

-Fortunately, my DIY furniture polish recipe will have you cleaning dust, wood and hard furniture surfaces just as effectively (if not more!) without any of the negative side effects.
+Fortunately, this DIY furniture and wood cleaner spray will have you cleaning all your dusty and dirty surfaces just as effectively (if not more!) without any of the negative side effects.